Come Out (Reich): Analysis

 Reich eventually used the voice of Daniel Hamm, one of the boys involved in the riots but not responsible for the murder; he was nineteen at the time of the recording.
-At the beginning of the piece, he says, "I had to, like, open the bruise up, and let some of the bruise blood come out to show them" (alluding to how Hamm had punctured a bruise on his own body to convince police that he had been beaten while in jail).
+At the beginning of the piece, he says, "I had to, like, open the bruise up, and let some of the bruise blood come out to show them" (alluding to how Hamm had punctured a bruise on his own body to convince police to allow him to receive medical aid).
 The police had not previously dealt with Hamm's injuries since he did not appear seriously wounded and they had beaten him themselves.
 This marks the first time that a member of the Five-Percent Nation appeared on a published recording.

-The full statement is repeated once.
-Reich re-recorded the fragment "come out to show them" on two channels, which initially play in unison.
+The full statement is heard three times.
+Next, Reich re-recorded the fragment "come out to show them" on two channels, which initially play in unison.
 They quickly slip out of sync to produce a phase shifting effect, characteristic of Reich's early works.
 Gradually, the discrepancy widens and becomes a reverberation and, later, almost a canon.
 The two voices then split into four, looped continuously, then eight, until the actual words are unintelligible.
 The listener is left with only the rhythmic and tonal patterns of the spoken words.
 Reich says in the liner notes of his album Early Works of using recorded speech as source material that "by not altering its pitch or timbre, one keeps the original emotional power that speech has while intensifying its melody and meaning through repetition and rhythm."
 The piece is a prime example of process music.

 In dance, the piece was used in 1982 by the Belgian choreographer Anne Teresa De Keersmaeker as part of one of her seminal works, Fase, which became a cornerstone of contemporary dance.

 The piece was remixed by the Japanese DJ Ken Ishii for the 1999 album Reich Remixed.